Digital Photography Tips, Tutorials and Resources

 These things may come as part of your camera deal.
-You can also buy them separately as your business grow.
+You can also buy them separately as your business grows.

 Computer System ($1500 – $2000)

-You need a computer system to manage and edit your photos.
+You need a computer to manage and edit your photos.

-To ensure the color accuracy in your photographs, we recommend that you add a screen calibrator.
+To ensure color accuracy in your photographs, we recommend that you add a screen calibrator.